alexpovel/b4s/README.md

 Therefore, this crate is an attempt to provide a solution with:

-- good, not perfect runtime performance
+- good, not perfect runtime performance.
-- with very little, compile-time preprocessing needed (just sorting)
+- very little, compile-time preprocessing needed (just sorting).
-- essentially no additional startup cost (unlike, say, constructing a `HashSet` at runtime)
+- essentially no additional startup cost (unlike, say, constructing a `HashSet` at runtime).

+  The program this crate was initially designed for is sensitive to startup-time, as the program's main processing is *rapid*.
+Even just 50ms of startup time would be very noticeable, slowing down a program run by a factor of about 10.
-- binary sizes as small as possible
+- binary sizes as small as possible.
-- compile times as fast as possible
+- compile times as fast as possible.

 It was found that the approaches using arrays and hash sets (via `phf`) absolutely tanked developer experience, with compile times north of 20 minutes (!) for 30 MB word